ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 JSON Object Signing and Encryption (JOSE).
 HPKE offers a variant of public key encryption of arbitrary-sized plaintexts for a recipient public key.

-HPKE works for any combination of an asymmetric key encapsulation mechanism (KEM), key derivation function (KDF), and authenticated encryption with additional data (AEAD) function.
+HPKE is a general framework that supports several algorithms consisting of an asymmetric key encapsulation mechanism (KEM), key derivation function (KDF), and authenticated encryption with additional data (AEAD) function.

 This document defines the use of the HPKE with JOSE.